-Do not apply the wrench to the thread, only on the steel body.
+Do not apply the wrench to the thread, only to the steel body.

 Trap That Heat

-Water heater heat traps are almost essential to install.
-They’re available as “nipples” with either a flap or ball, or you can bend the pipes to form a “gooseneck.”
-Heat traps will prevent any heat from escaping while in standby mode.
-This increases the efficiency of your hot water tank.
+Water heater heat traps are essential if you want to minimize the heat loss from your heater.
+They are available as “nipples” with a flap or ball, or you can bend the pipes to form a “gooseneck.”
+Heat traps will greatly reduce the amount of heat that can escape while in standby mode.
+This significantly improves the efficiency of your hot water tank.

-They’re relatively easy to install and inexpensive to buy.
-Unfortunately, they’re not immune to issues, but luckily these are generally easy to fix.
+They are relatively easy to install and inexpensive to buy.
+They aren’t immune to issues, but these are generally simple and easy to fix.